 Are You Happy With How Your Nose Looks?

-One of the most common reasons that patients choose to get revision rhinoplasty miami cosmetic surgery is that they are unhappy with the results of their previous rhinoplasty.
-This can be something as simple as a minor bump or dent on the outside of your nose, or something a little more complex like the shape of the tip.
+One of the most common reasons that patients choose to get secondary rhinoplasty in Miami is that they are unhappy with the results of their initial surgery.
+This can be something as simple as a minor bump or dent on the outside of your nose or something a little more complex like nose shapes.
 Maybe your nose doesn’t look the way you expected when you met with your doctor, or maybe you’ve changed your mind about what you think will look best for your face.
-Whatever aesthetic reasons you have for changing your nose, revision rhinoplasty can probably help.
+Whatever aesthetic reasons you have for changing your nose, revision surgery can probably help.

 Does Your Nose Function Correctly?

-Even if you are happy with how your nose looks, you might have functional reasons for wanting revision rhinoplasty.
-Many revision rhinoplasty patients have difficulty breathing because of issues with their internal cartilage.
-This includes things like a bent or broken septum, excessive cartilage, or an internal collapse.
-These issues don’t necessarily block your breathing completely; sometimes it only affects one side of your nose.
+Even if you are happy with how your nose looks, you might have functional issues for wanting a secondary surgery.
+Many patients seek revision rhinoplasty to improve nasal function due to complications with internal cartilage grafts..
+This includes things like a bent or broken nasal septum, excessive cartilage, or an internal collapse.
+These issues don’t necessarily block your nasal airways completely; sometimes, they only affect one side of your nose.
 Patients who have these issues may struggle with snoring or difficulty breathing while they exercise.

 Did Something Go Wrong with Your Previous Rhinoplasty?

-For some patients, issues with their nose are related to complications from their previous surgery.
+For some patients, nose issues are related to complications from their initial nose job.
 Not every patient has this experience, but it does happen.
 Complications from surgery occur in many different forms and in varying degrees.
-They can range from a slightly crooked septum to a total collapse of your internal nasal structures.
+They can range from a slightly crooked septum to a total collapse of the internal structure.
 They also include things like infection or rejection of implants or grafts.

 Has Your Nose Been Injured Since Your Previous Rhinoplasty?

 Getting plastic surgery on your nose doesn’t mean your nose is suddenly infallible.
 In fact, your nose will be even more vulnerable after the procedure until it completely heals.
-Regardless of whether your nose has recovered from your previous rhinoplasty, it can still be damaged or injured if enough force is applied to it.
-During the initial recovery period, even a small bump can cause your nose to get messed up or heal improperly.
-This can affect your nose aesthetically or functionally.
+Regardless of whether your nose has recovered from your previous nasal surgery, it can still be damaged or injured if enough force is applied to it.
+During the initial recovery period, even a small bump can cause your nasal bridge or nasal structure to get messed up or heal improperly.
+This can affect your nose aesthetically or functionally, leading to functional concerns like breathing difficulties or an asymmetric nose which may not align with the initial outcome desired.

 What Other Qualities Make Me a Good Candidate?